 Generalizes on the best strategy to enter the market, e.g., visiting the country; importance of relationships to finding a good partner; use of agents.

 The Serbian Law on Trade, which regulates the activities of wholesalers and retailers, ensures that any firm may operate in foreign and domestic trade in Serbia.
 U.S. businesses planning to enter the Serbian market should consider the following:

-- It is helpful to visit the country early in the market exploration phase to develop relevant industry contacts and understand Serbian bureaucratic structure.
+- It is helpful to visit the country early in the market exploration phase to develop industry contacts and understand Serbian bureaucratic structure.

 - Financing is a key consideration for Serbian companies when considering whether to take on a new U.S. product line—though very large sales can benefit from U.S. EXIM Bank lending.